jank-lang/jank-lang.org/resources/src/blog/2023-07-08-object-model.md

 This has been a lot of theory, but my aim here is to shed light on how these things work.
 Your feedback on whether or not this is a good level of detail is very welcome, so please reach out to me any way you can to let me know your thoughts.
-Now let's celebrate some wins.
+Now let's celebrate some wins!

 <figure>
   <object type="image/svg+xml" data="/img/blog/2023-07-08-object-model/allocations-tagged.plot.svg" width="50%">